Meet the Trustees

 Liz served for nine years as a Trustee for Taunton Association for the Homeless and is also currently a Trustee for Taunton Heritage Trust, a 17th Century almshouse charity that also awards charitable grants to those in need.

 Liz has been a trustee of Citizens Advice North Somerset since 2016 (re-elected 2019).

 Roger Bailey is a local businessman and Weston Town Councillor.
 He brings to the Board of Trustees a wealth of business knowledge and experience having spent over 40 years in the computer industry and was the founder of Redwood Computer Systems Ltd.

 Roger has been a Weston Town Councillor since his election in 2011.
 In that time he has been Chair of the Community Services Committee, Weston-In-Bloom and Chair of the Council Allotment Committee.

-Roger has been a trustee of Citizens Advice North Somerset since 2018.
+Roger has been a Trustee of Citizens Advice North Somerset since April 2018 (elected 2018).

 Greg Davey joins the Board of Trustees with a wealth of knowledge and experience from both his career and hobbies, ranging from people development and management, live incident control, IT, customer services, conflict resolution and much more.
 Greg works in the transport industry dealing with live operations across the South West.
 This is Greg’s first role as a trustee and he believes that his drive, determination and passion to help others will enable him to rise to the many challenges that the not-for-profit sector faces.

-Greg has been a trustee of Citizens Advice North Somerset since 2018.
+Greg has been a Trustee of Citizens Advice North Somerset since 2018 (elected November 2018).

-Farid has been a trustee of Citizens Advice North Somerset since 2018 and Vice-Chair since December 2018.
+Richard has been a trustee of Citizens Advice North Somerset since February 2019.